 When I got a litle bit older (in 1982) I gave up everything and devoted my complete life to travel full time, working in anything in any country, hitchhiking, using third class trains, and walking, to learn about the essence of life and the reason why I am here.
 I adopted the Way of the Traveler to develop myself, from featherless biped to full man, using travels as an instrument to learn, searching for knowledge about the human nature in remote monasteries consulting wise people; I made of the whole world my university.

-Since then I have been on the road, abroad, 30 years net of my life, so far (which does not mean that I have been on the road 30 years continuously, for instance, because from time to time, after several years on the road I returned back home in Spain to see my parents, but that counting all the years and months that I have been travelling abroad totalize 30 full years of my life devoted entirely to travel, full time), and in 192 out of the 193 countries of the UNITED NATIONS I have spent at least 24 hours, or one day and one night (only missing Tadjikistan, where I did not sleep, only visited the country during the day, but I plan to travel again there during the year 2016).
+Since then I have been on the road, abroad, 30 years net of my life, so far (which does not mean that I have been on the road 30 years continuously, for instance, because from time to time, after several years on the road I returned back home in Spain to see my parents, but that counting all the years and months that I have been travelling abroad totalize 30 full years of my life devoted entirely to travel, full time), and in all the 193 countries of the UNITED NATIONS I have spent at least 24 hours, or one day and one night.
+If you have not been a minimum of 24 hours in a country, even in Liechtenstein, Monaco, or Nauru, you have not really been in that country.

 I am against the distortion of the art of travel perpetrated by the so called tickers (beep beep travelers), or those anti-travelers who collect countries meaningless, do not learn from the travels, traveling as a roadrunner just for absurd competition in travel clubs to show off that they have a lot of money to spend traveling mindless.